 The murder of Romina Ashrafi by her father has provoked widespread reactions in Iran and around the world.

-The news website of MEK Iran informed that a group of inhabitants of Sanandaj, the capital of the Kurdistan province, organized protests on 28 and 29 May 2020 for the murder of Romina Ashrafi.
+The news website of MEK Iran reveal that a group of inhabitants of Sanandaj, the capital of the Kurdistan province, organized protests on Thursday, May 28th and Friday, May 29th, 2020 for the murder of Romina Ashrafi.
 Most of the participants in the demonstration were women who exposed photos of Romina and sang slogans against the regime’s misogynistic laws on women and girls and child abuse.

-MEK Iran news website also informed that amnesty International condemned the conduct of the Iranian authorities: “We are horrified to discover that 13-year-old Romina Ashrafi was beheaded in her sleep by her father in an honor killing in Iran.
-We are shocked that the Iranian authorities have repeatedly ignored Romina’s requests for protection from her abusive and violent father.
+MEK Iran news website also informed that Amnesty International condemned the conduct of the Iranian authorities by stating “We are horrified to discover that 13-year-old Romina Ashrafi was beheaded in her sleep by her father in an honor killing in Iran.
+We are shocked that the Iranian authorities repeatedly ignored Romina’s requests for protection from her abusive and violent father.

 The UNICEF office in Iran also reacted to the murder of Romina Ashrafi by her father.

-As MEK Iran further informs, Mandeep O’Brien, UNICEF representative in Iran, wrote in a statement: “We are deeply saddened by the tragic death of Romina Ashrafi, a 14-year-old Iranian girl, at the hands of her father.
-At a time when families around the world are at home to protect themselves from COVID-19, it is particularly devastating for a child to lose his life in such a brutal act of violence.
+As MEK Iran further uncovers, Mandeep O’Brien, UNICEF representative in Iran, wrote in a statement, “We are deeply saddened by the tragic death of Romina Ashrafi, a 14-year-old Iranian girl, at the hands of her father.
+At a time when families around the world are at home to protect themselves from COVID-19, it is particularly devastating for a child to lose their life in such a brutal act of violence.
 Nothing justifies violence against children.”

-As the Women’s Committee of the National Council of Resistance of Iran (NCRI) stated in a statement of May 28, Romina’s tragic death “is the result of the oppressive and medieval policies and laws of the misogynist clerical regime that encourage and promote violence against women and girls.
-The religious fascism that governs Iran is responsible for the murder of Romina Ashrafi. “
+As the Women’s Committee of the National Council of Resistance of Iran (NCRI) stated in a statement on May 28th, Romina’s tragic death “is the result of the oppressive and medieval policies and laws of the misogynist clerical regime that encourage and promote violence against women and girls.
+The religious fascism that governs Iran is responsible for the murder of Romina Ashrafi.”